E-girl and e-boy subculture

-An e-girl with typical fashion and makeup.
+E-girl with typical fashion and makeup.
 Heavy eyeliner, small symbols applied to the face, and heavy blush are common.

-E-girls and e-boys, sometimes collectively referred to as e-kids, are a youth subculture of Gen Z that emerged in the late 2010s, notably popularized by the video-sharing application TikTok.
+E-girls and e-boys, sometimes collectively referred to as e-kids, are a youth subculture that emerged in the late 2010s, notably popularized by the video-sharing application TikTok.
 It is an evolution of emo, scene, and mall goth fashion, combined with Japanese and South Korean street fashion.

 Videos by e-girls and e-boys tend to be flirtatious and, many times, overtly sexual.
 Eye-rolling and protruding tongues (a facial expression known as ahegao, imitating climaxing) are common.

 According to Business Insider, the terms are not gender-specific, instead referring to two separate styles of fashion, stating that "While the e-boy is a vulnerable 'softboi' and embraces skate culture, the e-girl is cute and seemingly innocent".

+Etymology

+The terms "e-girl" and "e-boy" are derived from "electronic girl" and "electronic boy" due to their association with the internet.
+The term "E-girl" was first used in the late-2000s as a pejorative against women perceived to be seeking out male attention online.

+History

 Origins

-The terms "e-girl" and "e-boy" are derived from "electronic boy" and "electronic girl" due to their association with the internet.
-"E-girl" was first used in the late-2000s as a pejorative against women perceived to be seeking out male attention online.
 According to an article by Business Insider, the earliest examples of e-girls were found on Tumblr, with Vice Media stating the subculture evolved out of the earlier emo and scene cultures.
 Vox writer Rebecca Jennings instead referred to the Tumblr aesthetic as a precursor of the subculture, as it lacked the cutesy aspect that would come to define e-girl hair and makeup.

 Ruby Barry of Heatworld traces the origins of e-girl fashion to 2000s Japanese street fashion, including anime, kawaii and lolita fashion styles.
 Kayla Marci of Edited described it as an evolution of emo, scene and mall goth fashion that was heavily influenced by Asian fashion styles such as anime, cosplay and K-pop. i-D referred to Avril Lavigne as "the original e-girl" due to her polished take on alternative fashion, contrast to mainstream norms of the time and affinity for Japanese kawaii culture.
 Additionally, fictional characters such as Ramona Flowers, Harley Quinn and Sailor Moon were influential on the development of the subculture.

 By the late-2010s, e-boys had split from this original all female culture, embracing elements of emo, mallgoth, and scene culture.
 The popularity and eventual death of emo rapper Lil Peep also influenced the beginnings of the subculture, with the New York Post describing him as "the patron musical saint of e-land".
 E-boys also make use of "soft-boy aesthetics" through presenting themselves as sensitive and vulnerable.
 According to the Brown Daily Herald this is due to a transformation of ideal male attractiveness from being traditionally masculine to embracing introvertedness, shyness, emotional vulnerability and androgyny.